DEVviL1/LCM_Decoding/README.md

 # LCM_Decoding
-Here you'll found LCM which I'm decodinh for various device)
+Here you'll found LCM which I'm decoding for various device)
+# You can add yours by submitting me your stock firmware
+# Notice: Don't tell me to port kernel sources for your device!
+I'll only decode LCM if i like to work on and you can't force me up for this!Keep in mind!
+And if you want help in decoding tables lcm params ,you can't message me private I'll not help you!
+Email me at : stainc995@gmail.com.